Lives Saved & Crashes Reduced

 In the fall of 2023, NCDOT was honored by the Roadway Safety Foundation for reducing the number of fatal and serious injury crashes at rural intersections, particularly through the use of all-way stops.
 The department implemented a systematic and widespread approach that relied on data analysis to target and evaluate hundreds of intersections.

-The department added, mostly since 2020, all-way stops to more than 350 rural intersections.
-As of the fall of 2022, those intersections showed a 55 percent reduction in total crashes and a 92 percent drop in crashes with fatalities and severe injuries.
-Put another way: Nine of every 10.
+The department added, mostly since 2020, all-way stops to almost 350 rural intersections.
+As of the fall of 2022, those intersections showed a 55 percent reduction in total crashes and a 92 percent decrease in crashes with fatalities and severe injuries.

 What to do at an All-Way Stop